tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C7995_购买流程_intl_en.md

 #### Symantec

-Symantec, the world's largest information security service producer and provider and the most authoritative digital certification authority, offers a wide range of content and network security solutions to businesses, individual users and service providers.
-93% of the Global 500 choose VeriSign SSL digital certificates.
+Symantec, the world's largest information security service producer and provider and the most authoritative digital certification authority.
+It offers a wide range of content and network security solutions to businesses, individual users and service providers.
+93% of the Fortune 500 companies choose VeriSign SSL digital certificates.
 Symantec acquired VeriSign in August 2010, and since then has provided the verification services of VeriSign.
 In April 2012, Symantec changed VeriSign's product name and brand logo.

 #### GeoTrust

 GeoTrust, the world's second-largest digital certification authority (CA) and a leader in authentication and trust certification, provides state-of-the-art technologies that enable organizations and companies of all sizes to deploy SSL digital certificates securely and cost-effectively and achieve a wide range of authentications.
-GeoTrust was founded in 2001, and to 2006, it has accounted for 25% of the global market share.
+GeoTrust was founded in 2001, and to 2006, it has takes 25% of global market share.
 VeriSign acquired GeoTrust with USD 125 million in May-September 2006, which is now also a **cost-effective** SSL certificate brand of Symantec.

 From a technical point of view, the differences between Symantec (formerly VeriSign) and GeoTrust are as shown below:
 1. Symantec (supporting RSA, DSA and ECC) is superior to Geotrust (supporting RSA and DSA) on algorithm.